-6.13 Tenant's Ability to Alter and Improve Real Estate
+6.14 Tenant's Ability to Alter and Improve Real Estate

-Lease contracts usually include provisions allowing tenants to waive their rights to claim any ownership to property improvements (betterments) and that they will all remain attached to the property and their ownership transferred to the landlord on termination of the lease.
+Lease contracts usually include provisions allowing tenants to waive their rights to claim any ownership to property betterments and that they will all remain attached to the property and their ownership will be transferred to the landlord on termination of the lease.

-6.14 Specific Regulations
+6.15 Specific Regulations

-In general, Dominican law does not distinguish between commercial and residential properties; the same rules apply for both.
+In general, Dominican law does not distinguish between commercial and residential properties;

+Contributed by: Alfredo Guzmán Saladín, Fabio Guzmán Ariza and Julio Brea Guzmán, Guzmán Ariza the same rules apply for both.
 However, properties held by commercial entities are taxed differently from those owned by individuals.